Nandan29300/90DaysOfDevOps-Personal/day-17/scripting.md

 done

 echo ""
-echo "Counting in steps of 2 (bonus):"
+echo "Counting in steps of 2:"

 # Method 2: C-style for loop
 for ((i=1; i<=10; i+=2)); do